 356 Social and Cultural History of the United States (3).
 F. A study of the development of American society from 1776 to the present with reference to developments other than those primarily political or intellectual, such as social reform movements, popular culture, art and architecture, educational developments, the labor movement, immigration, nativism and racism, and urban problems.
 Prerequisite: a general knowledge of American history and one course in American history or permission of the instructor.
-Mr. R. Wells.
+Not offered 1997-98.

 357 Economic History of the United States (3).
 S. A study of United States economic history from colonial times to the present, emphasizing the foundations of the American economy, the dynamics behind American economic expansion, the history of American business, and the costs and benefits of industrialization and modernization.
 Prerequisite: one course in American history or permission of the instructor.
-Not offered 1996-97.
+Mr. W. Van Vugt.

 359 Seminar in the Teaching of History on the Secondary Level (3).
 F and S. This course is designed to assist student teachers in developing appropriate goals and effective methods of teaching history at the high school and junior high level.
 The seminar also provides a forum for the discussion of problems that develop during student teaching.
-Prerequisites: concurrent enrollment in Education 349 and an approved history major, at least one course of which must be taken at Calvin College.
-Mr. D. Miller.
+Prerequisites: concurrent enrollment in Education 346 and an approved history major, at least three courses of which must be taken at Calvin College.
+Mr. D. Miller, Mr. L. Stegink.

 360 Afro-American History (3).
-S. An intensive inquiry into the role of the Afro-American in the history of the United States, including an evaluation of past and present assumptions of the place of the Afro-American in American life, and an acquaintance with the historiography on this subject.
+F. An intensive inquiry into the role of the Afro-American in the history of the United States, including an evaluation of past and present assumptions of the place of the Afro-American in American life, and an acquaintance with the historiography on this subject.
 Mr. R. Jelks.